 He looks at me.
 "But you're late, too."

 I look away.
 "Yeah, but it's okay.
 I could always copy off the online PowerPoints."

 He doesn't say anything.
 I just hear him breathing or trying to control his breathing.
 He couldn't be that out of shape.
 I glance at him.
 He looks neither thin nor fat.
 Maybe he has asthma?

-He has his hand over the right side of his chest again, staring up at the ceiling.
+He has his hand on the right side of his chest again, staring up at the ceiling.
 Is something wrong with his heart?
 If it is, then why is he touching his right side?
-Isn’t everyone’s hearts on their left?
+Isn't everyone's hearts on their left?

 I reach out to touch him.
 "If something's wrong, then –"